part-ib-survey/part_ib_survey/README.md

 # Results of Survey of Part IB Choices for 2020 cohort

 All the answers to the survey can be found [here](https://github.com/part-ib-survey/part_ib_survey/blob/master/AnonData.xlsx).
+The survey got 64 responses, a sample of about 9% of the cohort.
 Below are some figures summarizing the responses.

 Describing the popularity of every subject: